Speak to a licensed agent (M-F 9am-5pm)

 “Many Medicare Advantage plans cover hearing aids and exams.
 They are typically the most cost-effective plan choice for covering your hearing needs.“

 While Medicare Advantage plans cover hearing care, coverage varies from plan to plan.
-Williamson County offers 56 Medicare Advantage plans.
 You will need to pay for a part of the costs, and your out-of-pocket costs can vary depending on the Medicare Advantage plan.

 You may also need to wait to switch to a Medicare Advantage Plan.
-You could switch during the fall Medicare Annual Enrollment Period (October 15 – December 7), the Medicare Advantage Open Enrollment Period (January 1 – March 31), or a Special Enrollment Period if you qualify.
+If you qualify, you could switch during the fall Medicare Annual Enrollment Period (October 15 – December 7), the Medicare Advantage Open Enrollment Period (January 1 – March 31), or a Special Enrollment Period.

 It is crucial not to delay getting the treatment you both need.
 Untreated hearing loss is linked to stress, depression, social withdrawal, reduced alertness, and cognitive decline.
-We can help you research and compare insurance plans in your local area to make an informed decision.
+As your hearing declines, you may be more prone to avoiding social interaction due to difficulties like hearing others in noisy environments.
+Building and maintaining relationships can improve your quality of life.

 Need Help Deciding The Right Medicare Coverage For You?